Solon: Solon's reforms

-Generally, Solon's reforms appear to have been constitutional, economic and moral in their scope.
+Generally, Solon's reforms appear to have been constitutional, economic, moral, and sexual in their scope.
 This distinction, though somewhat artificial, does at least provide a convenient framework within which to consider the laws that have been attributed to Solon.
 Some short-term consequences of his reforms are considered at the end of the section.

-Constitutional reform
+Constitutional

+Depending on how we interpret the historical facts known to us, Solon's constitutional reforms were either a radical anticipation of democratic government, or they merely provided a plutocratic flavour to a stubbornly aristocratic regime, or else the truth lies somewhere between these two extremes.

 Before Solon's reforms, the Athenian state was administered by nine archons appointed or elected annually by the Areopagus on the basis of noble birth and wealth.
-The Areopagus comprised former archons and it therefore had, in addition to the power of appointment, extraordinary influence as a consultative body.
-The nine archons took the oath of office while ceremonially standing on a stone in the agora, declaring their readiness to dedicate a golden statue if they should ever be found to have violated the laws.
 There was an assembly of Athenian citizens (the Ekklesia) but the lowest class (the Thetes) was not admitted and its deliberative procedures were controlled by the nobles.
 There therefore seemed to be no means by which an archon could be called to account for breach of oath unless the Areopagus favoured his prosecution.

 According to the Athenian Constitution, Solon legislated for all citizens to be admitted into the Ekklesia and for a court (the Heliaia) to be formed from all the citizens.
 The Heliaia appears to have been the Ekklesia, or some representative portion of it, sitting as a jury.
 By giving common people the power not only to elect officials but also to call them to account, Solon appears to have established the foundations of a true republic.

-Some scholars have doubted whether Solon actually included the Thetes in the Ekklesia, this being considered too bold a move for any aristocrat in the archaic period.
-Ancient sources credit Solon with the creation of a Council of Four Hundred, drawn from the four Athenian tribes to serve as a steering committee for the enlarged Ekklesia.
-However, many modern scholars have doubted this also.
+Classes

+There is consensus among scholars that Solon lowered the requirements – those that existed in terms of financial and social qualifications – which applied to election to public office.
+The Solonian constitution divided citizens into four political classes defined according to assessable property a classification that might previously have served the state for military or taxation purposes only.
+The standard unit for this assessment was one medimnos (approximately 12 gallons) of cereals and yet the kind of classification set out below might be considered too simplistic to be historically accurate.